 All instances of encoding of the S-57 Object class PIPSOL and its binding attributes will be converted automatically to an instance of the S-101 Feature type Pipeline Submarine/On Land during the automated conversion process.
 However the following exceptions apply:

-PIPSOL of type point will convert to an instance of the S-101 Feature type Obstruction if extending from the seabed; or to an instance of the S-101 Feature type Landmark if located on land.
+PIPSOL of geometric primitive point will convert to an instance of the S-101 Feature type Obstruction if extending from the seabed; or to an instance of the S-101 Feature type Landmark if located on land.
 Data Producers will be required to evaluate their converted S-101 data and review the attribution of these features as required.

 Data Producers are advised that the following enumerate type attribute has restricted allowable enumerate values for Pipeline Submarine/On Land in S-101: